AgentRev/CoD-FoV-Changers/README.md

  - MW3: VAC-safe
  - Ghosts: UNSAFE, USE AT YOUR OWN RISK

-Out of 10,000+ users, a mere total of 3 have alleged to have been "banned".
+Out of 10,000+ users, a mere total of 3 have ever emailed me claiming to have been "banned"

 ---